AnatomicMaps/flatmap-maker/README.rst

 Installation
 ------------

-We recommend that ``mapmaker`` is run in a Python environment on a Linux or macOS system.
+We recommend that FlatmapMaker is run in a Python environment on a Linux or macOS system.
 This includes `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_ (WSL) for Microsoft Windows systems.